 The Polygon Gallery

-604-986-1351 – 101 Carrie Cates Ct, North Vancouver – NOW OPEN.
-Located on Vancouver’s North Shore waterfront, The Polygon is one of Canada’s most internationally acclaimed photography and media art galleries.
-Open 10 - 5pm.
+604-986-1351 – 101 Carrie Cates Ct, North Vancouver - Located on Vancouver’s North Shore waterfront, The Polygon is one of Canada’s most internationally acclaimed photography and media art galleries.
+Open 10am-5pm.
 Closed Mondays.
 Accessible by car, bus or a 12-minute SeaBus ride from downtown Vancouver.
-Admission to the Polygon Gallery is always free by donation, or enjoy $50 off a Guided Exhibition Tour Monday - Friday for up to 20 guests.
+Admission to the Polygon Gallery is always free by donation, or enjoy special rate of $100 for a Private Guided Exhibition Tour with a member of our curatorial department Monday - Friday for up to 25 guests.

 thepolygon.ca @ thepolygongallery

 604-892-2550 – 36800 Hwy 99 – Adventure by Nature!
 Enjoy a scenic 10 min gondola ride 885m above sea level to our Summit Lodge.
 From there, visit a viewing platform for sweeping views of the Howe Sound Fjord and Coastal Mountains, cross the 100m long suspension bridge, or go for a walk or hike along our many trails.